-Modra zavarovalnica enjoyed a good year in 2016.
+Modra zavarovalnica enjoyed a successful year in 2017.
 The insurance company's capital, which serves as the basis for the security of policyholders' assets, was up sharply during the year.
-The value of assets under management was up, as was the number of members of mutual pension funds and the number of annuity recipients.
-The returns on mutual pension funds under management are amongst the highest in Slovenia.
+The value of assets under management was up, as was the number of participants in mutual pension funds and the number of annuity recipients.
+The insurance company achieved a significant milestone in 2017, as the value of mutual pension fund assets under management exceeded EUR 1 billion.

-Modra zavarovalnica's capital, which ensures the security of policyholders' assets, amounted to EUR 226 million at the end of 2016, an increase of EUR 75 million on the balance of capital five years ago.
+Modra zavarovalnica's capital, which ensures the security of policyholders' assets, amounted to EUR 244 million at the end of 2017, an increase of EUR 102 million on the balance of capital when the company began operating six years ago.
 The security of policyholders' assets and the high-quality of its services will continue to be Modra zavarovalnica's core guidelines.
-The value of assets under management also recorded growth to stand at slightly less than EUR 1.4 billion at the end of 2016: assets under management in mutual pension funds totalled EUR 955 million, while assets under management in guarantee funds totalled EUR 148 million.
-The company's own assets amounted to EUR 250 million.
+The value of assets under management also recorded growth to stand at more than EUR 1.4 billion at the end of 2017: assets under management in mutual pension funds totalled more than EUR 1 billion, while assets under management in guarantee funds totalled EUR 169 million and the company's own assets amounted to EUR 270 million.

-The returns on the Modri Guaranteed Sub-Fund, the Mutual Equity Pension Fund and the Closed Mutual Pension Fund for Public-Sector Employees exceeded their guaranteed returns in 2016 and were comparable with the returns on competitive Slovenian pension funds, while the Modri Dynamic Sub-Fund and Modri Conservative Sub-Fund (both life-cycle sub-funds) achieved high returns of 8.8% and 5.9% respectively.
+The returns on the Modri Guaranteed Sub-Fund, the Mutual Equity Pension Fund and the Guaranteed Pension Sub-Fund for Public-Sector Employees exceeded their guaranteed returns in 2017 and were comparable with the returns of competitive Slovenian pension funds, while the Modri Dynamic Sub-Fund and Modri Conservative Sub-Fund (both life-cycle sub-funds) achieved favourable returns of 6.03% and 3.70% respectively.